I think Poland offers some of the best hikes in Europe. To prove that bold statement I gathered some of the most beautiful hiking trails in Poland.

 Before we start exploring hiking trails in Poland, we need to remember about safety.

-Easy as those trails may be, there's always risk when you spend a day hiking mountains.
+Easy as those trails may be, there's always a risk when you spend a day hiking mountains.

 The majority of Polish mountains might not be very high, but, still, the weather is unpredictable.

-Tatra mountains are Alpine-like and the most demanding.
-Hiking there can be dangerous, especially in wintertime.
+Tatra mountains are Alpine-like (they're also called the Polish Alps) and the most demanding.
+Hiking there can be demanding, especially in wintertime.